TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >./darknet

+you should get the following output.

+    >usage: ./darknet <function>

-for any problems or for more on compiling darknet, see https://pjreddie.com/darknet/install/.
+For any problems or for more on compiling darknet, see https://pjreddie.com/darknet/install/.

+Now get this project by executing the command:

+    >git clone

+And now switch to the yolov3_time_covers folder.

+    > cd yolov3_time_covers

+Image prep and video operations will be handled in this directory.
+Training and other darknet commands will be executed from the darknet directory.

 ### Acquiring & Preparing Training Images